 – I know the Louvre better than you, I say left!

-Two hours later we arrive at the meeting point with a good amount of artworks checked.
-The final count of points starts:
+Two hours later, we arrived at the meeting point with a good amount of artwork checked.
+The final count of points started:

 World in Paris 530 points